Partner Strategy14 min read

 • Quarterly business reviews with Silver and Gold tier partners to review performance, set goals, and plan co-marketing

-• Annual partner surveys to measure NPS, identify friction points, and gather product feedback from partners' unique vantage point
+• Annual partner surveys to measure NPS, identify friction points, and gather feedback from partners' unique vantage point

 • Win/loss analysis on partner-sourced deals to understand why some close and others don't